Lucy Ameh: Early life and education

 Lucy was born in Kaduna on 12 June 1980.
-She started acting right from tender age at her church.
-She finished from NTA TV college and had her B.Sc in Mass Communication from Ahmadu Bello University, Zaria after which she obtained diploma in Law at the University of Jos.
+She started acting right from a tender age at her church.
+She finished from NTA TV college and had her B.Sc. in Mass Communication from Ahmadu Bello University, Zaria after which she obtained a diploma in Law at the University of Jos.

 Career

 Lucy started acting right from a young age, acting in several church plays and became recognized as an actress after acting in the movie 'Queen of Zazzau'.